 PUBLIC IMPROVEMENTS:

-Construction of any work or product that becomes the property of the town.
+Construction of any work or product that becomes the property of the Town.
 Such improvements may include, but are not limited to, the construction and installation of roads, sidewalks, curbs, gutters, drainage systems, water systems, fire hydrants, accesses to public rights-of-way and such other construction required by this subdivision ordinance.

 SECURITY OF PERFORMANCE:

-Financial assurance provided by the subdivider to the town that all improvements are constructed in accordance with all relevant town ordinances, regulations and standards, and that all expenses incurred for labor and materials used in the construction of the improvements are paid for by the subdivider.
+Financial assurance provided by the subdivider to the Town that all improvements are constructed in accordance with all relevant Town ordinances, regulations and standards, and that all expenses incurred for labor and materials used in the construction of the improvements are paid for by the subdivider.

 SHALL: